-When Mr. Koontz refused to accede to this contemplated condition, the Management District denied his permit application.123 This precipitated a twenty-year legal battle wherein the Florida courts found that: (1) his permit application was denied because he refused to accede to the contested condition; and (2) the contested condition was unrelated to any impact that the project would have on the public.124 With these determinations in mind, the courts then turned to the question of whether the Management District violated the Takings Clause by denying Mr. Koontz's permit.125
+When Mr. Koontz refused to accede to this contemplated condition, the Management District denied his permit application.
+This precipitated a twenty-year legal battle wherein the Florida courts found that: (1) his permit application was denied because he refused to accede to the contested condition; and (2) the contested condition was unrelated to any impact that the project would have on the public.
+With these determinations in mind, the courts then turned to the question of whether the Management District violated the Takings Clause by denying Mr. Koontz' permit.

-Since the courts had already determined that the contested condition was unrelated to any impact his project might have had on the public, the Management District's best defense was to argue that the nexus test was entirely inapplicable.
-Accordingly, the District rested its case on the contention that Nollan and Dolan could not apply in monetary exaction cases.
-In the alternative, the District contended that the nexus and rough proportionality tests could not apply when a permit has been denied.
-The Supreme Court of Florida accepted those arguments, but the United States Supreme Court eventually rejected them.
+Since the courts had already determined that the contested condition was unrelated to any impact his property might have had on the public, the Management District's best defense was to argue that the nexus test was entirely inapplicable.
+Accordingly, the District rested its case on the contention that Nollan and Dolan do not apply in monetary exaction cases.
+In the alternative, the District contended that the nexus and rough proportionality tests should not apply when a permit has been denied.
+The Supreme Court of Florida agreed on both points-and was reversed on each in the U.S. Supreme Court.